Intensive Outpatient Program

 Evidence-based treatment refers to therapy options that have been studied in scientific research and determined to be significantly effective in most people.
 Evidence-based treatment is also able to be applied in a variety of treatment settings.
 Some rehab facilities also include alternative treatment approaches that have not been proven effective in scientific studies.
 These therapies are reported to help some people and may increase a person’s engagement in treatment.
 Alternative therapy includes art therapy, music therapy, and equine therapy.
 These options are best reserved to be used in addition to evidence-based options.

-- Individual Therapy.
 Individual therapy is the cornerstone of psychotherapy.
 This is probably what most people imagine when they think about therapy.
 In this style of treatment, you will sit down with a therapist that’s trained to help you address the issues that may be caused by or contributing to your substance use disorder.
 Therapists are also beholden to privacy laws so you can feel comfortable opening up knowing your information remains confidential.
 You will start treatment by meeting with your therapist and formulating a treatment plan.
 You’ll then meet with your therapist at least once a week to discuss your plan and reassess it.

-- Group Therapy.
-According to some research, forming personal connections is a valuable way to combat addiction.
+Forming personal connections is a valuable way to combat addiction.
 Group therapy can help you to build up social skills and make interpersonal connections.
 Learning to connect with your peers isn’t just a healthy way to make connections; it also helps you get out of your own head for a while.
 It can help you gain perspective and alleviate anxiety.
 Listening to other people talk about their experience can be therapeutic, and it allows you to offer your own insight to help others.

-- Family Therapy.
 Some treatment centers have family therapy, while others will have family days where your family members are invited to participate in treatment.
 For some patients, family members would do more harm than good in treatment, but it’s an integral part of treatment for many.
 Family members can learn how to support you in your recovery, they can learn how to avoid enabling behavior, and you can learn more about how your addiction has affected others.
 Family therapy is often a meaningful way to begin the healing process for the families of people struggling with addiction.

-- Behavioral Therapy.
 Behavioral therapy is one of the most common types of therapy in addiction treatment and in the treatment of a variety of mental health issues.
 Behavioral therapies are treatment approaches that are designed to help you make lasting behavioral changes.
 They may involve raising motivation, self-awareness, self-efficacy, and preventing relapse.
 Cognitive-behavioral therapy is the most common type of therapy used in addiction treatment.
 It’s instrumental in creating relapse prevention strategies and forming effective coping responses to triggers and cravings.